-Sharon Z. Roerty, a national expert on bicycling and walking initiatives in cities and suburbs, joined the Robert Wood Johnson Foundation in 2011 as senior program officer with the Childhood Obesity team.
-She views her work with the Foundation as “bringing in the outside perspective and then, by virtue of RWJF’s efforts, bringing new ideas back outside.”
+Sharon Z. Roerty, a national expert on bicycling and walking initiatives in cities and suburbs, joined the Robert Wood Johnson Foundation in 2011 as senior program officer.
+Her work at the Foundation has focused on children and obesity, and making the connections between health and other sectors including: urban design, infrastructure, transportation, housing, and environmental policies and investments.

 For several years, Roerty managed the multibillion dollar capital improvement program for the North Jersey Transportation Planning Authority, the fourth largest metropolitan planning organization in the United States.
 She also developed and directed New Jersey’s Pedestrian and Bicycle Resource Center at the Voorhees Transportation Center.
 And as a principal planner and project manager for several environmental management firms, she oversaw regional environmental growth and impact studies for land development projects in New Jersey and New York.

 Roerty was appointed to the Federal Safe Routes to School (SRTS) Task Force by the Secretary of the U.S. Department of Transportation (USDOT).
 She was a member of the America Bikes Board of Directors, SRTS National Review Group, and was a review committee member for the USDOT Pedestrian Safety Program Strategic Plan.
 She is currently serving on the Regional Plan Association’s Committee to create a long-range strategic plan for the New York metropolitan region.
 She has been a long-time member of the NJ Council of Physical Fitness and Sports.
 Roerty earned her BS in environmental science from Stockton State College; a Master's degree in City and Regional Planning (M.C.R.P.) from Rutgers University; and was a Leadership NJ Fellow (2004).
 A member of the American Institute of Certified Planners, she is a Licensed Professional Planner, State of New Jersey.